aromatt/cachenv/README.md

-# cash
+# cachenv
 A versatile memoizing cache for program invocations, with a virtualenv-like workflow.

 ## Overview
-`cash` is a tool that optimizes the execution of programs by caching their outputs, including stdout, stderr, and exit codes.
+`cachenv` is a tool that optimizes the execution of programs by caching their outputs, including stdout, stderr, and exit codes.
 It uses arguments and (optionally) stdin as cache keys.